meefen/meefen/content/blog/2025-07-03-preserving-human-idiosyncrasy/index.md

 The original idea of generative learning, grounded in the cognitive tradition, has been greatly expanded since then.
 With the advent of Web 2.0 and social media, the term generative learning also conveys the generation and iteration of external knowledge artifacts—wikis, shared documents, code repositories, and multimedia content that embody and extend human cognition beyond individual brains.
 This shift aligns with broader philosophical movements that challenge anthropocentric views of knowledge creation: such as work on object-centered sociality and actor-network theory that reveals how digital artifacts themselves possess agency in shaping learning processes.
 In this post-human understanding, generative learning becomes a distributed phenomenon where cognition is not contained within individual brains but emerges through entanglements between human intentions, algorithmic processes, platform affordances, and the material properties of digital objects themselves—transforming learning from a psychological process into an ecological one where knowledge generation occurs through the dynamic interactions between human and non-human actors in networked environments.

-Despite the expansion and shifts, what remains true, I believe, is that **human idiosyncrasy still matters for learning with understanding**.
+Despite these shifts, what remains true, I believe, is that **human idiosyncrasy matters for learning with understanding**.

 ![](featured.svg)